Jaxelr/jaxelr/README.md

 - My name is Jaxel Rojas
 - Pronouns: he/him
 - Where: Born and raise in Puerto Rico
-- Working: At my day job I'm Technical Lead, Partner and Cofounder of [IITS](https://www.iitspr.com/), a Consulting Corp that helps modernize and automate businesses around the island.
+- Working: At my day job I'm Technical Lead, Partner and Cofounder of [IITS](https://www.iitspr.com/), a Consulting Corp. that helps modernize and automate businesses around the island.
 - I’m currently learning all about: Rust, F# and Go
 - I’m looking to collaborate on: any backend related projects
 - Ask me about: .netcore, sql server, git, http